seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **Nurse**
 Cornelia the midwife and myself;
-And no one else but the deliver’d empress.
+And no one else but the deliver'd empress.

 **AARON**
 The empress, the midwife, and yourself:
-Two may keep counsel when the third’s away:
+Two may keep counsel when the third's away:
 Go to the empress, tell her this I said.

 *He kills the nurse*